For I give you good doctrine, forsake ye not my law.

 They establish boundaries and rules for children at an early age.
 They carefully teach what they must do and what they can never do.
 They inquire about their lives, follow-up on instruction, and enforce their authority and rules for the children’s profit.
 They say boldly, “Forsake ye not my law,” and they do all they can to help them remember it.

 What is their textbook and manual?
-The Word of God, the Holy Bible, the inspired Scriptures!
+The word of God, the Holy Bible, the inspired Scriptures!
 They know that everything else is mere drivel and twaddle, the babblings of egotistical idiots in love with themselves (Is 8:20; I Tim 6:3-5,20-21).
 They despise any opinion contrary to God’s Word (Ps 119:98-100,128).
 They know they have wisdom, righteousness, and life to make men and nations great (Deut 4:5-10; 6:24-25; 32:46-47).

 Where are the pastors to give fathers a holy example?
 They have abdicated their office to the minister of music, minister of sports, and minister of building programs.
 They are browbeaten by the deacon board and warned by the denominational headquarters to keep the message watered down to be politically correct and keep the unregenerate attending.

-Pastors are a despised species!
+Pastors are a despised species.
 Their heroes in the faith – mighty men who thundered sound doctrine – are ridiculed as Neanderthal tyrants out of touch with their feminine side, who preached a male view of God and the psychologically-damaging concept of hell.
 They usually get ten minutes to preach to sleepy hearers in sandals and tank tops, for children’s theater, interpretive dance, Jesus rap, and fundraising took most of the service.

 Real pastors laugh at the conspiracy.
 They also have an office and mandate from God, and they are going to blast the trumpet of repentance, reformation, and righteousness.
-They do not care about numbers, since they know only eight were in the ark and twenty-three million waterlogged outside it!
+They do not care about numbers, since they know only eight were in the ark and twenty-three million drowned slowly outside it!
 They will preach the word intensely, in spite of marketing surveys showing universal demand for fables and entertainment (II Tim 4:1-4).

 What is their textbook and manual?
-The same Word of God, Holy Bible, and inspired Scriptures!
+The same word of God, Holy Bible, and inspired Scriptures!
 They know they are perfectly prepared for any and all ministerial work with only the Bible (II Tim 3:16-17).
 They are not moved by men or angels preaching or suggesting anything else (Job 32:6-10; Gal 1:6-9; II Cor 2:17; 4:1-2; 11:3-5,13-15).

 Reader, do you love sound doctrine?
 Or are you part of the feminine movement to replace Bible preaching with entertainment and sharing sessions?
-Could you stand all day to hear the Word of God read distinctly and the proper sense given (Neh 8:1-8)?
+Could you stand all day to hear the word of God read distinctly and the proper sense given (Neh 8:1-8)?
 Would you?
 Could you grieve for your sins, but celebrate for joy of understanding (Neb 8:9-12)?
 Would you ask for the same kind of service the next seven days (Neh 8:13-18)?

 Do you know how to find sound doctrine?
 It is only in the Bible.
 It is your duty to search the Scriptures faithfully to see if what you hear is right (Acts 17:11).
 It is your duty to prove all things and hold fast that which is good (I Thess 5:21).
 It is then your duty to earnestly contend for that apostolic religion once delivered to God’s saints (Jude 1:3).